elfo-rs/actoromicon/src/ch03-02-communication.md

 #[message]
 struct SomeMessage;

-// Do not care if the target actor is closed or full. let _ = ctx.try_send(SomeMessage);
+// Block if the destination mailbox is full. ctx.send(SomeMessage).await?;

-// Block if the destination mailbox is full and ignore if closed. let _ = ctx.send(SomeMessage).await;
+// Do not care if the target actor is closed or full. ctx.try_send(SomeMessage)?;

-// Fail the current actor if the destination is closed. ctx.send(SomeMessage).await?;
+// Forcibly push the message into the mailbox. ctx.unbounded_send(SomeMessage)?;

 // Manually implement backpressure, e.g. store messages. if let Err(err) = ctx.try_send(SomeMessage) {